JohnLeber/DJ-Scratch-Sample/README.md

 **Future work**

-1) when the signal is speed up it should really be passed through a low pass filter just before the last step, but at the time of writing this step has been omitted.
+1) When the signal is speed up it should really be passed through a low pass filter just before the last step, but at the time of writing this step has been omitted.
-2) the slider is moved backwards and forwards rapidly to simulate scratching, however when I do this it dones't sound authentic to me.
-Rapidly rotating a real turntable may be producing other scratchy or analog sounds other than the actual music.
-Perhaps these could be recorrded and loaded into the application to be mixed with the existing audio output.
+2) The slider is moved backwards and forwards rapidly to simulate scratching.
+When I do this however, it dones't sound authentic to me.
+Rapidly rotating a real turntable with real vinyl may be producing other "scratchy" or analog sounds other than the actual music.
+Perhaps these could be recorrded, loaded into the application and then mixed with the existing audio output.

 **Requirements**